- Home

 Three sections of the Education Code (EC) allow the State Superintendent of Public Instruction (SSPI) to grant normal apportionment credit to local educational agencies (LEAs) in emergencies.
 EC Section 41422 authorizes maintenance of apportionments in instances when one or more schools must be closed because of "extraordinary conditions."
 When the SSPI authorizes credit for days that school was closed, LEAs receive instructional time credit for the day(s) and minutes lost to the emergency closure and approval to reduce the divisor used for calculating average daily attendance (ADA).
 The instructional time credit satisfies state law with regard to both the instructional day and minute requirements.

-Pursuant to EC Section 46393, until June 30, 2026 all LEAs must submit a certified plan for which independent study will be offered to students that accompanies all Form J-13A requests submitted for a school closure and/or a material decrease in attendance due to a qualifying event.
-See our Form-J-13A Submission Documents web page for the Certification Form for Independent Study Plan.
+Pursuant to EC Section 46393, for events occurring on or before June 30, 2026, all LEAs must submit a certified plan for which independent study will be offered to students that accompanies all Form J-13A requests submitted for a school closure and/or a material decrease in attendance due to a qualifying event.
+See our web page for the Certification Form for Independent Study Plan.

-Beginning July 1, 2026, LEAs must certify that they have a board-approved Comprehensive School Safety Plan, including an instructional continuity plan that complies with EC Section 32282, and that they have either offered student engagement and instruction consistent with the plan or, if not, describe the circumstances that prevented them from doing so and what engagement, services, and instruction they did provide (EC Section 46393).
+Beginning with events occurring on or after July 1, 2026, LEAs must certify that they have a board-approved Comprehensive School Safety Plan, including an instructional continuity plan that complies with EC Section 32282, and that they have either offered student engagement and instruction consistent with the plan or, if not, describe the circumstances that prevented them from doing so and what engagement, services, and instruction they did provide (EC Section 46393).

 It is a local decision as to whether a school should close due to an emergency.
 If appropriate, the LEA should consult with local government agencies like local law enforcement or the local public health department to help make a determination.
 The California Department of Education's (CDE) website provides LEAs with factors to consider when making school closure decisions in the event of a Public Safety Power Shutoff (PSPS) or poor air quality due to wildfires.

-4. What are some events that are typically considered qualifying events and meet the conditions for Form J-13A approval?
-(Revised 07-Oct-2024)
+What are some events that are typically considered qualifying events and meet the conditions for Form J-13A approval?
+(Revised 06-May-2026)

 While emergencies by their nature are unpredictable and varied, the most common extraordinary events that warranted a Form J-13A approval over the past several years were wildfires, threats of violence substantiated by local law enforcement, epidemics substantiated by local health departments, power outages, and unanticipated inclement weather.

-A request submitted due to COVID-19 or other illnesses will require signed documentation from the local county health department to substantiate the request.
-In addition, if the request is submitted for a material decrease, the attendance recorded on the date(s) of emergency must be 90% or less than normal attendance.
+A request submitted due to widespread illness or epidemic will require signed documentation from the local county health department to substantiate the request.
+In addition, if the request is submitted for a material decrease, the attendance recorded on the date(s) of emergency must be 90% or less than normal attendance. -

-5. In the event of a school closure or material decrease due to COVID-19, can local educational agencies (LEAs) mitigate a loss of attendance by offering independent study to students?
-(Updated 07-Oct-2024)
+In the event of a school closure or material decrease, can local educational agencies (LEAs) mitigate a loss of attendance by offering independent study to students?
+(Updated 06-May-2026)

-LEAs are encouraged to provide access to instruction and the opportunity to earn academic credit through independent study/remote instruction for students who are excluded from school (or absent), or school is closed.
-However, independent study/remote instruction participation during these instances is for the purpose of academic credit only and would not generate attendance for apportionment.
+LEAs are encouraged to provide instruction and opportunities for academic credit through independent study/remote instruction for students who are excluded from school (or absent), or school is closed.
+However, participation in independent study/remote instruction during these instances is for the purpose of academic credit only and does not generate attendance for apportionment.

 No. A strike of employees of a LEA is not a qualifying event and does not meet the criteria for a Form J-13A approval.